 Defensively, the Hawkeyes did a good job doubling Mackenzie Holmes outside the paint.
-Holmes hit a couple deep jumpers early but didn’t get cooking in the paint until the third quarter thanks to Iowa’s timely doubles.
+Holmes hit a couple deep jumpers early but didn’t get cooking down low until the third quarter thanks to Iowa’s timely doubles.
 They even forced a bad pass that led to an easy fastbreak layup— I’ve never seem Holmes so flustered with the ball.
 Props to coach Bluder, Iowa’s defensive gameplan was pretty good.

 Indiana was great

-The Big Ten Champions have got a ton of fight in them, I can tell you that much.
-They were trailing nearly the entire game, but never let the Iowa lead get too big.
+The Big Ten Champions have got a ton of fight in them.
+They trailed for most of the day but never let the Iowa lead get too big.
 Until the last two minutes or so, the whole game pretty much went like this.

 Iowa run to go up by 7-10 points.